harshitdevops/3-tier-iac-azure/README.md

       This file defines the Azure Resource Group where all other resources are provisioned.
 Tags are also added for environment and team categorization.

 **Outputs** - [outputs.tf](https://github.com/harshitdevops/3-tier-iac-azure/blob/main//Terraform%20Files/outputs.tf)
       This file provides output values that are useful for interacting with the infrastructure.
-It outputs the resource group ID, the URLs for both the frontend and backend apps, and the Application Insights instrumentation key.
+It outputs the resource group ID, the URLs for both the frontend and backend apps.

 **Variables** - [variables.tf](https://github.com/harshitdevops/3-tier-iac-azure/blob/main//Terraform%20Files/variables.tf)
       This file declares variables used across other Terraform files, such as the resource_group_name and location.
 It allows for easy customization by centralizing configuration values.